Resources on ‘Assisted Dying’ (Euthanasia and Assisted Suicide)

 A short summary of some key arguments against legalising assisted suicide.

 A guide to evidence from jurisdictions where euthanasia or assisted suicide has become legal.
 It has sections on parliamentary reports, official statistics, public opinion, medical opinion, special sections on Switzerland, the Netherlands, Oregon, Belgium and Canada, and special sections on disability, suicide prevention and gender.
-Currently being updated.
+This has been updated to reflect the most recent evidence and data since the guide was last changed in 2022.

 Here is the YouTube playlist of all our videos relating to EAS, including the following from our 2022 Conference, ‘Suicide Prevention and Assisted Suicide: Legal, Clinical and Ethical Perspectives’: